 Maile L. Nadelhoffer, Senior Research Economist and Webmaster

 Maile L. Nadelhoffer is a senior research economist in the Economic and Business Research Center at The University of Arizona’s Eller College of Management.
-For 17 years, Maile has been a member of the Center’s Forecasting Project team which produces quarterly economic forecasts for Arizona and the Tucson and Phoenix metropolitan areas.
+Maile is long time member of the Center’s Forecasting Project team which produces quarterly economic forecasts for Arizona and the Tucson and Phoenix metropolitan areas.
 These forecasts are recognized as among the most accurate in the Western states.
 She also contributes analysis to and is the editor of EBR's award-winning quarterly newsletter Arizona's Economy.

 In the spring of 2012, Maile completed an “economic gardening” study for the Town of Sahuarita Locally-Based Entrepreneurs in Sahuarita: Building an Entrepreneurial Culture which involved survey work, community focus groups, townhalls, and implementing an entrepreneur training program.
 With Center faculty member Dr. Alberta Charney and researchers at Arizona State University, Maile was a co-author of A Strategic Assessment of the Economic Benefits of Investments in Research in Arizona under a grant from Science Foundation Arizona.

 Along with Dr. George Hammond, Daniel Kinne,r and UA Mobile Matters, Maile was part of the team which produced the new Arizona's Economy mobile app.